unbrokencivilization/unbrokencivilization/README.md

 </div>

 <h1 align="center">Ibrohim Ruzmetov</h1>
-<h3 align="center">Full Stack Developer & Data Scientist</h3>
+<h3 align="center">Full Stack Engineer | AI & Data Specialist</h3>

 ---

 <p align="center">
   Greetings!
-I'm Ibrohim Ruzmetov, a developer driven by a passion for crafting robust full-stack applications and uncovering insights from data.
-My journey in Computer Science at WSEI fueled my fascination with how technology can solve complex problems, and I believe in harnessing its power to build a brighter, more intelligent future.
-I'm always eager for new challenges and opportunities to make an impact.
+I'm Ibrohim Ruzmetov, a dedicated Full Stack Engineer with a deep passion for crafting robust and scalable web applications.
+My expertise extends to Data Science and AI, where I focus on extracting meaningful insights and building intelligent solutions.
+My journey, including studies in Computer Science at WSEI, fuels my drive to solve complex problems and innovate.
+I believe in leveraging technology's full potential to create a smarter, more impactful future.
+I'm always seeking new challenges and collaborative opportunities to make a significant contribution.
 </p>

 <p align="center">